GECKODocs/docs2/docs/folder.md

 ## Folder Structure

-The Document Repository allows you to **access and download digitally stored documents** that relate to specific tasks within your processes.
+The Document Repository allows you to **access and download digitally stored documents** that relate to specific tasks within your processes Workflows.

 Documents are stored within a folder structure.
 You can **quickly drill down to find the documents** you require.